Webcomic: Content

 Webcomics that are independently published are not subject to the content restrictions of book publishers or newspaper syndicates, enjoying an artistic freedom similar to underground and alternative comics.
-Some webcomics stretch the boundaries of taste, taking advantage of the fact that internet censorship is virtually nonexistent in countries like the United States.
+Some webcomics stretch the boundaries of taste, taking advantage of the fact that Internet censorship is virtually nonexistent in countries like the United States.
 The content of webcomics can still cause problems, such as Leisure Town artist Tristan Farnon's legal trouble after creating a profane Dilbert parody, or the Catholic League's protest of artist Eric Millikin's "blasphemous treatment of Jesus."

 Format

 Webcomic artists use many formats throughout the world.
 Comic strips, generally consisting of three or four panels, have been a common format for many artists.
 Other webcomic artists use the format of traditional printed comic books and graphic novels, sometimes with the plan of later publishing books.

-Scott McCloud, one of the first advocates of webcomics, pioneered the idea of the "infinite canvas" where, rather than being confined to normal print dimensions, artists are free to spread out in any direction indefinitely with their comics.
+Scott McCloud, an early advocate of webcomics since 1998, pioneered the idea of the "infinite canvas" where, rather than being confined to normal print dimensions, artists are free to spread out in any direction indefinitely with their comics.
 Such a format proved highly successful in South-Korean webcomics when JunKoo Kim implemented an infinite scrolling mechanism in the platform Webtoon in 2004.
 In 2009, French web cartoonist Balak described Turbomedia, a format for webcomics where a reader only views one panel at a time, in which the reader decides their own reading rhythm by going forward one panel at a time.
 Some web cartoonists, such as political cartoonist Mark Fiore or Charley Parker with Argon Zark!, incorporate animations or interactive elements into their webcomics.

 History

 The first comics to be shared through the Internet were Eric Millikin's Witches and Stitches, which he started uploading on CompuServe in 1985.
 Services such as CompuServe and Usenet were used before the World Wide Web started to rise in popularity in 1993.
 Early webcomics were often derivatives from strips in college newspapers, but when the Web became widely popular in the mid-1990s, more people started creating comics exclusively for this medium.
 By 2000, various webcomic creators were financially successful and webcomics became more artistically recognized.
 Unique genres and styles became popular during this period.

 The 2010s also saw the rise of webtoons in South Korea, where the form has become very prominent.
-This decade has also seen an increasingly larger number of successful webcomics being adapted into animated series in China and Japan.
+This decade had also seen an increasingly larger number of successful webcomics being adapted into animated series in China and Japan.